Orange-OpenSource/ns-O-RAN-flexric/README.md

  ![ns-O-RAN](fig/7.png)

  #### A1 mediator for RIC TaaP
- A1_mediator_standalone base on OSC A1 Mediator.
-A1 mediator allows to store and exchange policies between xApps and rApps using O-RAN standarized A1 interface methods.
+ A1 mediator allows to store and exchange policies between xApps and rApps using O-RAN standarized A1 interface methods.<br>

- Repository includes also local FlexRIC build with example xapp_kpm_rc_a1 xApp and API.
+ Please see sub-repository [A1_Mediator_standalone](https://github.com/kamilkociszewski/A1_Mediator_standalone.git) README for more details.

  Supported A1 API calls: